Gibbons-Lab/mouse_antibiotics/README.md

 2. Infer sequence variants and abundances for the seaweed experiment - [output](https://gibbons-lab.github.io/mouse_antibiotics/asvs_seaweed.nb.html)
 3. Annotate the data with additional metadata - [output](https://gibbons-lab.github.io/mouse_antibiotics/preprocessing.nb.html)
 4. Run all analyses for the duration experiment - [output](https://gibbons-lab.github.io/mouse_antibiotics/duration.nb.html)
-5. Annotate the data with additional metadata - [output](https://gibbons-lab.github.io/mouse_antibiotics/seaweed.nb.html)
+5. Run all analyses for the seaweed experiment - [output](https://gibbons-lab.github.io/mouse_antibiotics/seaweed.nb.html)

 As a side effect this will recreate all the figures in the figures sub-folder.